 Specify the eligibilities for investors to use the Service.
 The eligibilities may take into account business scale, customer structure and customer contribution of the securities firms, and so on.

+Notify the eligible investors to apply for or use the Service and keep relevant records.

 Regularly review the list of eligible users every half a year and keep it for record.